tayloramurphy/dbt-extend/README.md

 # dbt-extend
-Extension package for [dbt](https://github.com/fishtown-analytics/dbt), including schema tests and validation macros.
+Extension package for [**dbt**](https://github.com/fishtown-analytics/dbt), including schema tests and validation macros.

+FYI: this package includes [**dbt-utils**](https://github.com/fishtown-analytics/dbt-utils) so there's no need to also import dbt-utils in your local project.
+(In fact, you may get an error if you do.)

 ## Variables
 The following variables need to be defined in your `dbt_project.yml` file: